-Media arts and technology is a unique major that reflects the convergence of technologies that allow content to be created, formatted, stored, and then shared via computer-based publications, printed material, online services, and various forms of interactive media.
-This approach enables our students to build skills not only in traditional publishing but also in database management, new media production, networking, and mobile communications.
-The major is designed to provide students with the ability to use various content types across multiple output media.
+Media arts and technology is a unique major.
+It reflects the convergence of technologies that allow content to be created, formatted, stored, and then shared as digital assets, printed material, and various forms of interactive media.
+This approach enables you to build skills not only in traditional publishing but also in database management, new media production, networking, and mobile communications.
+You will gain flexibility in producing content across multiple types of traditional and digital media.

-As part of the curriculum, students will participate in two cooperative education experiences with a related business, learning the ropes of the graphics and publishing industries.
-These full-time, paid work experiences within the industry assist students in their ultimate job search.
-Upon graduation, students are well-prepared to work with photographers, graphic designers, advertisers, and publishers to create cross-media communications that inform, entertain, and persuade.
+As part of the curriculum, you will complete in two cooperative education experiences, where you will gain hands-on experience in the graphics and publishing industries.
+These full-time, paid work experiences prepare you to work with photographers, graphic designers, advertisers, and publishers to create cross-media communications that inform, entertain, and persuade.
 Graduates of our media arts degree have found positions in advertising production, digital imaging, print production, content creation, and web design and development.